 Let the compliments roll in!

 There really isn’t a limit to what you can serve at a BBQ as an appetizer.
 Chips and dips have their place, but a little thought and preparation can really set the tone for a great cookout!
 Whether you choose to make one of these recipes, or delicious calzones on the grill seared in a cast iron skillet, your friends and family will be impressed.
-All of these side dishes will go great with the best smoked chicken or fall-off-the bone prime rib (see the recipes by clicking the link!).
+All of these side dishes will go great with the best smoked chicken or fall-off-the bone prime rib.